joseywoermann/PyStore/README.md

 # PyStore

 PyStore is a digital store application, where you can buy certain items.
-I made this project in order to learn how to worl with JSON files in a "real-world-scenario".
+I made this project in order to learn how to work with JSON files in a "real-world-scenario".

 # Features
 * View how much money you have